Find out more about the COVID-19 vaccine programme.

 - protect people from COVID-19

-- enable us to lift restrictions in due course
+- enable us to lift restrictions and maintain this position

 - help us to return to a more normal life